anikaarevalo/Happiness_and_world_economy_2021/README.md

 1) Happiness (Ladder) Score and (Healthy) Life Expectancy
 2) GDP and (Healthy) Life Expectancy
 3) Happiness (Ladder) Score vis-a-vis GDP
-4) Considering a third varliable: Happiness (Ladder) Score, GDP, and Generosiy
+4) Considering a third varliable: Happiness (Ladder) Score, GDP, and Generosity

 As an amateur philosopher and data science practitioner, this project is both personal and professional in significance.
 At this stage of the product cycle development, the **end-users** who come to mind are fellow ethusiasts who believe that living well is as much a matter of individual determination, as well as a collective phenomenon that can be scientifically quantified.